psopso/esphome_components/components/maidsite_desk/README.md

 ![IMG_1256](https://github.com/user-attachments/assets/229f52bb-5cdd-454c-b72b-e84979ee5976)

-Sometime the Desk Controller does not supply enough current, then simply disconnet the VCC pin and plug in a micro-usb/usb-c cable into your esp-board.
+Sometimes the desk controller does not supply enough current, then simply disconnet the VCC pin and plug in a micro-usb/usb-c cable into your ESP board.

-## Usage
+### ESPHome yaml code

 ```yaml
 external_components: